How do you know if a rental property is potentially a good investment?

 Do NOT take anything you read here (or anywhere on this site) as tax advice.
-I am explicitly NOT qualified to give such advice.
+I am explicitly NOT qualified to give such information.
 I'm offering suggestions and examples, so you'll understand the options.
-If you are going to make an investment, you should still consult an attorney or tax accountant.
+If you are going to invest, you should still consult an attorney or tax accountant.

 Marginal tax is straight forward.
 For accurate results, you'll need to enter your marginal tax rate.
 This rate is used to calculate "Taxes Due" in every row of the schedule except in the row labeled "Sold."

 Calculating taxes on capital gains ("Taxes Due" in the "Sold" row) is more complicated than calculating the tax on ordinary income.
-There are two parts to the calculation.
-There is the depreciation recapture portion of the gain which is taxed at one rate, leaving the balance of the gain which is taxed at a different rate.
+There are two parts to the calculation, each taxed at a different rate:

 If this is too much detail for you to be concerned about, no problem.
 Set both "Capital Gain Tax Rate" and "Recapture Tax Rate" to the same percentage.
 Setting both to the same rate will tax the entire gain at one rate.